 ./mdloader --first --download .build/massdrop_alt_custom.hex --restart

-With this file, the steps are:
+With this file, the workflow becomes:

-1. Edit the keymap.c file
+1. Edit keymap.c

 2. make compile